-Columns 4 through 7 of table 1 demonstrate that the timing of economic reforms inflation stabilization, trade liberalization, and privatization-poses a significant challenge to the central policy-experiment findings reviewed in section 5.2.
-Stabilizing inflation drives up asset prices, investment, and output (Michael Bruno and William Easterly 1998; Guillermo A. Calvo and Carlos A. Végh 1999; Easterly 1996; Fischer, Ratna Sahay, and Végh 2002; Henry 2000a, 2002).
+Columns 4 through 7 of Table 1 demonstrate that the timing of economic reforms inflation stabilization, trade liberalization, and privatization-poses a significant challenge to the central policy-experiment findings reviewed in Section 5B.
+Stabilizing inflation drives up asset prices, investment, and growth (Bruno and Easterly, 1998; Calvo and Végh, 1998; Easterly, 1996; Fischer, Sahay, and Végh, 2002; Henry, 2000b, 2002).
 When a country liberalizes trade, domestic production shifts toward the country's comparative advantage, thereby increasing its output for a given stock of capital and labor.
-Accordingly, trade liberalization also generates a temporary increase in the growth rate of GDP and a permanent increase in the level (Anne O. Krueger 1997, 1998; Jeffrey D. Sachs and Andrew M. Warner 1995; Frankel and Romer 1999; Romain Wacziarg and Karen Horn Welch 2003).
-Privatization raises the efficiency and value of formerly state-owned enterprises (William L. Megginson and Jeffry M. Netter 2001).
+Accordingly, trade liberalization is good for growth (Krueger, 1997, 1998; Sachs and Warner, 1995; Frankel and Romer, 1999, Wacziarg and Welch, 2003).
+Privatization raises the efficiency and value of formerly state-owned enterprises (Megginson, 2001).
 Finally, in return for adopting reforms, many countries received debt relief under the Brady Plan.
-Debt relief also has a positive impact on stock prices, investment, and output in certain emerging economies (Serkan Arslanalp and Henry 2005, 2006a, 2006b).
+Debt relief also has a positive impact on stock prices, investment, and growth in certain emerging economies (Arslanalp and Henry, 2005, 2006a, b).